 Applications of Grey Biotechnology

 Grey biotechnology is the coolest and a recent technique to control pollution by waste management.
-Here are a few examples were Grey biotechnology have been proved to be effective.
+Here are a few examples of Grey biotechnology that has been proved to be effective.

 Future of Grey Biotechnology